aerospike/backup-go/cmd/asbackup/readme.md

                                     otherwise workers run in parallel for partitions.
       --remove-artifacts            Remove existing backup file (-o) or files (-d) without performing a backup.
   -C, --compact                     Do not apply base-64 encoding to BLOBs; results in smaller backup files.
+      --no-ttl-only                 Only include records that have no ttl set (persistent records).

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.